Kotlin/KEEP/proposals/stdlib/uuid.md

         public fun fromUByteArray(ubyteArray: UByteArray): Uuid

         /**
-         * Parses a uuid from the standard string representation as described in [Uuid.toString].
+         * Parses a uuid from one of the supported string representations.
+         *
+         * This function supports parsing the standard hex-and-dash and the hexadecimal string representations.
+         *
+         * For details about the hex-and-dash format, refer to [toHexDashString].
+         * If parsing only the hex-and-dash format is desired, use [parseHexDash] instead.
+         * For details about the hexadecimal format, refer to [toHexString].
+         * If parsing only the hexadecimal format is desired, use [parseHex] instead.
          */
         public fun parse(uuidString: String): Uuid

+        /**
+         * Parses a uuid from the standard hex-and-dash string representation as described in [Uuid.toHexDashString].
+         */
+        public fun parseHexDash()

         /**
          * Parses a uuid from the hexadecimal string representation as described in [Uuid.toHexString].